 Ancient Mesoamerican cultures depicted a feathered serpent deity on their temples and in other artwork.
 In some cases, he had his tail in his mouth like an ouroboros.
 The Aztecs called their serpent god Quetzalcoatl.
 He was a creator deity who ruled the wind, air, and knowledge.
-So, Quetzalcoatl shares symbolic meaning with the ouroboros in other cultures in that he was associated with higher wisdom.
+So, Quetzalcoatl shares symbolic meaning with the ouroboros in other cultures in that he symbolizes higher wisdom.

 Ouroboros Symbol in South America